munificent/journal/asset/post/2015-02-01-what-color-is-your-function.md

 ---
 title: "What Color is Your Function?"
-tags: code language dart lua go javascript
+tags: language dart lua go javascript
 ---

 I don't know about you, but nothing gets me going in the morning quite like a